der-fanatiker/static-pure-blog/README.md

 I don't really sure about publishing it on hosting, but you can always run it with docker - my favorite tools for building services.
 * Clone this repository
-* Change directory to src
+* Change directory to docker-blog
 * Run **docker-compose build**
 * Run **docker-compose up** or **docker-compose up -d**
 * Open [http://localhost/](http://localhost/) in your browser.